This page is dedicated to the technology behind the pressure regulators we use, and how they work.

 These regs use a poppet that seals against the base to seal off airflow.
 The poppet continues through the middle of the base and pushes against a piston at the other end, which determines the volume of the second chamber.
 I use the Max-Flo reg from SP as an example in this diagram:

-When pressure enters the input on the side of the reg housing, it moves down through the base seal and into the chamber right above the piston.
-Pressure pushes down on the piston more and more, which pushes it downward and lets more pressure into the marker.
-Once the pressure becomes high enough, the piston moves far enough down that the base seal is closed off, at which point no additional air pressure will enter the marker.
+When pressure enters the input on the side of the reg housing, it moves down through the poppet and downward into the chamber above the piston.
+Air force pushes down on the piston more and more; once the pressure reaches a certain high amount, the piston moves far enough down that the base poppet is closed off, at which point no additional air pressure will enter the marker.
 The action of firing and recharging creates a balance between the force applied to the poppet and the two springs working against each other in the reg.
 The below diagram shows the reg in the open and closed positions.

 When you wish to increase the pressure into the marker, screwing the adjustment endcap inward will add more force to the spring, and require more pressure to enter the second chamber and push the piston down.